-The movie with Arnold Schwarzenegger as Mr Freeze (“you ah not sendink ME to der cooler!”) which killed the Batman series for a decade . . .
+This movie with Arnold Schwarzenegger as Mr Freeze (“you ah not sendink ME to der cooler!”) killed the Batman franchise for a decade, but there’s a charm to its innate stupidity, with its garish sets and costumes and absurd twists.

 Schumacher retained the dark, brooding atmosphere of the Burton films while bringing in some of the colourful campiness of the 60s TV series.